8.2 Single Scan Processing in LixelStudio | XGRIDS Pro Guide

 Insufficient RAM for the scan duration, or other applications consuming memory during processing.

 Close all unnecessary applications and reprocess.
-If the scan exceeds your RAM capacity (~2 GB per minute), split the scan data into segments and use 8.3 Map Fusion.
+If the scan exceeds your RAM capacity, split the scan data into segments and use 8.3 Map Fusion.
 Verify project files are not saved on the C: drive, which can cause disk space bottlenecks.

 Match scan duration to RAM capacity.
-64 GB handles ~30 min.
-128 GB handles ~60 min.
+Basic (32 GB) handles shorter scans; Recommended (64 GB) handles longer scans and L2 Pro multi-session work.
 Close all other applications before starting.

 HBC file parse failure or data corruption